Eko India Financial Services: History

 In February 2009, State Bank of India (SBI), the largest state-owned banking and financial services company in India, appointed Eko Aspire Foundation as its official business correspondent, which works actively in the field, while its Eko India Financial Services provides technological and non-technological support to the former.
 Thus around October 2009, with another grant from CGAP Eko started operations with the launch of 'SBI Mini Savings Bank Account' at Uttam Nagar, New Delhi on 23 February 2009, this allowed account holders to carry out financial transactions like deposit and withdrawal from their accounts through their mobile phones at various SBI Eko Customer Service Points, like local grocery stores, stationery stores, petrol pumps, PCOs and pharmaceutical shops in far flung villages of Bihar and Jharkhand and Delhi, where the low-wage people rarely have access to a banking system.
-By November 2010, it had 180,000 users carrying out over 7,000 transactions per day through its 500 "branches" in Delhi and 200 more in Bihar and Jharkhand, the hometowns of many maids and migrants.
-Eko gets a tiny commission from the bank for each transaction; further on the retailer who operates as Eko's banking agent also gets a commission on every account he holds and gets a cut on each transaction, and by August–September 2011, it started turning profit.

-Meanwhile, it also tied up with ICICI Bank, India's second largest bank which started a Apna Savings Account scheme, and started gathering international business media attention, journalist Thomas Friedman wrote about it in The New York Times (Nov 2010)., while Business Week profiled it (Jan 2011).
+Meanwhile, it also tied up with ICICI Bank, which started a Apna Savings Account scheme.

-In August 2010, Eko India was chosen amongst the 'NASSCOM EMERGE 50 – The League of Ten for 2010' list by NASSCOM, the Indian chamber of commerce, for "50 Emerging companies which are redefining the benchmark of excellence for the next generation of SMEs."
-In October 2011, Eko was selected as a Tech Awards laureate and won the cash prize for Economic Development.
-Creation Investments Social Ventures Fund I, a leading private equity impact investment fund, and other co-investors are investors in Eko as they support financial inclusion for the bottom of the economic pyramid.

 In April 2012, Eko was appointed by Yes Bank as a Business Correspondent to provide domestic money transfer services.
 The services went live in June 2012.

 By January 2016, Eko had grown to manage ₹200 crore (₹20 million, or $30 million) among 1.1 million clients.

 Today it services 180,000 users through a network of 700 branches (banking agents) through "Customer Service Points" (CSP), located in neighborhood grocery and pharmacy stores.
 It has locations in Delhi NCR, six districts of Bihar and one district of Jharkhand state.